-DetailsSpider Lilies are often referred to as 'Naked Ladies.'
-Lycoris aurea bulbs bloom in late summer with large, showy yellow flowers on sturdy stems.
-After flowering is done, the strap-like leaves emerge in fall, thus the common name of 'Naked Ladies'.
+DetailsSpider Lilies are often referred to as 'Hurricane Flowers' Lycoris aurea bulbs bloom in late summer with large, showy yellow flowers on sturdy stems.
+After flowering is done, the strap-like leaves emerge in fall.
 Deer resistant and long lived, Lycoris resents transplanting and will take a couple of years to re-establish themselves before flowering resumes.
 But these gorgeous, long-lived bulbs are well worth the wait!

 |Botanical Name||Lycoris aurea|

 |Zones||5, 6, 7, 8, 9, 10|

 |Mature Height||12-24" tall|

 |Soil Type||Average Soil, Compost Enriched Garden Loam Soil|

 |Soil Moisture||Average, Moist/Wet|

 |Amount of Rain||Less than 10" (with irrigation), 10 to 20", 20 to 30", 30 to 40", 40 to 50"|

 |Advantages||Deer Resistant, Fragrant Flower / Foliage|

 |Additional Information||Hardy in zones 5-10|